CMarquetand/swarc-material/arc42/arc42-template-EN.md

 ### 8.5 "Under-the-Hood"

-- **Database and persistency:** AWS for hosting, taking advantage of their scalability and reliability.
+- **Database and persistency:** Cloud provider for hosting, taking advantage of their scalability and reliability.

 ### 8.6 Development Concepts